lairdubois/lairdubois-opencutlist-sketchup-extension/docs/01-development.md

     $ gulp build
 ```

-If you wish to build the development archive [ladb_opencutlist-dev.rbz](../dist/ladb_opencutlist-dev.rbz), run these commands.
+If you wish to build the development archive, run these commands.

 ``` bash
     $ cd build